92Andy/flutter_beautiful_UIs/habit_tracker/README.md

 <div style="text-align: center">
     <img width="200" alt="Start Page" src="https://github.com/92Andy/flutter_beautiful_UIs/blob/doc/readme/habit_tracker/images/start-page-screen.png">
 </div>
 The picture of the shaker we recreated using the <a href="https://rive.app">Rive</a> editor.
 The buttons are custom made buttons with gradients using the overall theming.
+The following page for adding a habit contains an overview of different states in a circular progress bar.
+Beneath the progress bar is a scrollable list of different habits that can be added.
+To implement that progress bar we used a package called ...